 Prerequisites: NURS 1101 and 1111 with grades of "C" or better.
-Corequisite: NURS 1112.
-Offered: On demand.
+Pre or Corequisite: NURS 1112.
+Offered: Every semester.

-NURS 2115 Nursing IV
+NURS 2115 Medical Surgical Nursing III

 Nursing Care of Complex Clients is planned in the final semester of the nursing program.
 The course emphasizes care of clients with complex acute and chronic multisystem disorders and medical-surgical problems.
 Supervised clinical experiences within the critical care units, emergency departments, and high-acuity units facilitate use of the nursing process, critical thinking, and technical skills.
 Supervised leadership roles in the clinical arena are provided for the learner to experience management of small groups of colleagues and the care of clients with biopsychosocial dysfunction assigned to the team.
 All previous knowledge and skills are utilized by the student in the delivery of care in the acute care facilities.